Elchanz3/android_kernel_samsung_r11s/Documentation/driver-api/media/v4l2-controls.rst

 themselves.
 The p_char pointers point to character buffers of length ctrl->maximum + 1, and are always 0-terminated.

-Unless the control is marked volatile the p_cur field points to the current cached control value.
+Unless the control is marked volatile the p_cur field points to the the current cached control value.
 When you create a new control this value is made identical to the default value.
 After calling v4l2_ctrl_handler_setup() this value is passed to the hardware.
 It is generally a good idea to call this